Emotion’s Key Role In Digital Ad Effectiveness

 - Consistently leverage your brand assets to ensure rapid brand recognition.

-- Pre-test your ads to understand how people will feel about them, and in turn how they will perform on digital channels.
+- Pre-test your emotional advertising to understand how people will feel about them, and in turn how they will perform on digital channels.

-Want to learn more about our research with Pinterest?
+Want to learn more about emotional advertising and our research with Pinterest?
 Get in touch!

 Sources: